[Code 1955, § 3-2.1.]

 - SMOKE REGULATION OFFICER

-- The Director of the Department of Environmental Health of the City or his authorized assistant or deputy.
+- The Director of the Department of Community and Neighborhood Services of the City or his or her authorized assistant or deputy.

 - Agglomerated particles consisting essentially of carbonaceous material.